dbdesign-students-spring2024/7-web-app-GitHubAvailable/README.md

 ### Versions Available
 Web-Deployed: [(NYU i6 server)](https://i6.cims.nyu.edu/~hl4963/7-web-app-GitHubAvailable/flask.cgi/).

+**Warning:** this version is intended to be an personal tool based on local computer, deploying it on public server, depending on the database version and permission, may have unexpected results (e.g. not having permission to delete or rename certain collections).
+This [web deployment](#versions-available) is only for presentation purpose and may have limited functionalities due to permission limitations.
+A sample `local.env` file is attached and can be used for `.env` for testing is full functionalities on a personal computer.

 ### Contributor
 This app is developed by entirely by me, Mark Liu:
 + NetID: hl4963